 Final word from Sportdoctorlondon

-Generally, if you pick up this condition early, it responds well to simple treatments such as posterior tibial tendonitis exercises and orthotics.
+Generally, if this condition is diagnosed early, it responds well to simple treatments such as posterior tibial tendonitis exercises and orthotics.
 Occasionally, a cortisone injection to help rehab is reasonable if there is no tendon tear.
-Otherwise, we consider PRP injections for posterior tibial tendonitis.
+Otherwise, we consider hyaluronic acid or PRP injections for posterior tibial tendonitis, especially if there is a partial tear.